-- Also, the nature of power, and what it means to use this effectively and wisely; a recurring thread through the plot is characters who are supposedly more powerful being undone by their supposedly weaker opponents, through the application of creativity and intelligence and the exploitation of unforeseen flaws and weaknesses.
+- Another theme is the nature of power, and what it means to use this effectively and wisely.
+A recurring thread through the plot is characters who are supposedly more powerful being undone by their supposedly weaker opponents, often because the powerful get overconfident and/or limit themselves to brute force where the less powerful are forced to apply creativity and intelligence and exploit unforeseen flaws and weaknesses to solve their problems.

 - Tower of God deals with the rifts that are caused between people due to differences in power, luck, ability and resources and how these rifts cause betrayal and sacrifice that have no blame.

-- Manly Guys Doing Manly Things has two.
-First is that being Badass doesn't mean you'll have good life — most of manly guys have strong problems with adjusting to normal life and traits that made them badasses in their games and shows only gets in the way.
-Second, especially evident in "Nomura Syndrome" arc, is that you should accept people for who they are, instead of forcing them into what most people think they should be.
+- Manly Guys Doing Manly Things: Being badass doesn't mean you'll have good life — most manly guys have strong problems with adjusting to normal life and traits that made them badasses in their games and shows only get in the way in normal life.

 - The Whateley Universe seems to be fundamentally about prejudice.
 In a super hero world, there's prejudice against mutants and their powers, but in a lot of ways the stories are at least as much about prejudice against LGBT people, since every one in Team Kimba is a mutant who is LGBT in some way, perhaps against their will.